 Sometimes, you create a cool riff, and repeat it lots and lots throughout the song… and then it gets a bit boring.
 It starts itching for alteration.
 Using appropriate intervals is your key out of limiting repetition.

 Instead of going, for example, C, C, Eb, C, yet another time, you could try: C, C, Bb, Octave-C – swapping the Eb for its perfect fifth and making your resolving C an octave higher.
 These kinds of tricks can make your playing less predictable and more fun.

 Music theory like this can make some people run and hide, but it really is just numbers and very simple maths, offering an explanation for the pleasant sounds you hear.
 Developing an understanding of the distances between the notes (or ratios in Pythagorean thinking), and what makes them work the way they do, can make you more insightful as you listen to music and more interesting as a musician and songwriter.

-You can use well known songs (as seen in the table above) to train your ears to recognise different intervals, and as a result of this become informed as to what is going on when learning others’ songs or when putting together your own melodies or harmonies.
+You can use well-known songs (as seen in the table above) to train your ears to recognize different intervals, and as a result of this become informed as to what is going on when learning others’ songs or when putting together your own melodies or harmonies.

 Now you have some understanding of the theory behind intervals, it’s time to experiment with perfect fourths, perfect fifths and whichever other ones you want to try!

 Allowing interval qualities to enter your consciousness with both liven up your playing and sharpen your ears.
 It’s a sure way to become a better musician and a faster learner.